 By Stanislaus Jude Chan

-Like many of her fellow villagers, 22-year-old Khampheng Manivone first heard about kradiocommunity radio when letters were sent to different villages in Khoun – one of the poorest districts in Laos – asking for volunteers to be part of the Khoun Community Radio Development (KCRD) project.
+Like many of her fellow villagers, 22-year-old Khampheng Manivone first heard about community radio when letters were sent to different villages in Khoun – one of the poorest districts in Laos – asking for volunteers to be part of the Khoun Community Radio Development (KCRD) project.

 Khampheng jumped at the chance to apply as one of the first few volunteers to join Khoun Radio in July 2006, more than a year before its first test broadcasts in late October 2007.